Adaptive Fusion Self-supervised Learning for Recommendation: Introduction

-\section{INTRODUCTION}
+To overcome these challenges, we propose Adaptive Fusion Graph Contrastive Learning (AFGCL) for recommendation.
+Instead of relying on data augmentation, AFGCL exploits structural information naturally produced during graph propagation to construct contrastive representations.
+Specifically, we introduce an adaptive fusion strategy that estimates the contributions of different propagation depths to the primary recommendation task and adaptively combines their representations.
+Furthermore, we construct an explicit representation for each observed user--item interaction and propose a fused contrastive objective, which uses the interaction representation as a shared anchor to integrate user-side and item-side supervision within a joint candidate space.
+Experimental results on three public datasets demonstrate the superior recommendation performance and training efficiency of AFGCL compared with state-of-the-art baselines.

+\section{Introduction}

-Recommender systems are essential to a variety of web platforms \cite{wu_web-survey_TOIS_2023}, including e-commerce and streaming services, where they enhance user experiences by delivering personalized content.
-However, these systems often face the challenge of data sparsity.
-Self-supervised learning (SSL) \cite{liu_ssl-survey_TKDE_2023,liu_graph-ssl-survey_TKDE_2022} has gained increasing recognition for its effectiveness in addressing data sparsity \cite{xia_AutoCF_WWW_2023}.
-The capability of SSL to extract self-supervised signals from large volumes of unlabeled data allows the approach to compensate for missing information, leading to widespread adoption in numerous studies \cite{Assran_ssl-image_CVPR_2023,Chen_Human-Visual_CVPR_2023,baevski_NLP_pmlr_2023}.
-Among various SSL paradigms, contrastive learning (CL) \cite{jing_CL-survey_2023} stands out by acquiring self-supervised signals through maximizing mutual information between positive pairs in contrastive views.
-In recent years, the success of graph contrastive learning (GCL)-based methods \cite{wu_SGL_SIGIR_2021,Dan_RecDCL_WWW_2024} have gained significant attention in the field of recommender systems \cite{gao_RS-graph-survey_WSDM_2022}.
+Recommender systems are essential to a variety of web platforms \cite{wu_web-survey_TOIS_2023,eswa_rec_2026,eswa_rec2_2026}, including e-commerce and streaming services, where they enhance user experiences by delivering personalized content.
+However, they often face the challenge of data sparsity.
+Self-supervised learning (SSL) \cite{liu_ssl-survey_TKDE_2023} has gained increasing recognition for its effectiveness in addressing data sparsity \cite{xia_AutoCF_WWW_2023}.
+The capability of SSL to extract self-supervised signals from large volumes of unlabeled data allows the approach to compensate for missing information, leading to widespread adoption in numerous studies \cite{Assran_ssl-image_CVPR_2023}.
+Among various SSL paradigms, contrastive learning (CL) \cite{jing_CL-survey_2023} stands out by acquiring self-supervised signals through maximizing mutual information between positive pairs.
+In recent years, the success of graph contrastive learning (GCL)-based methods \cite{wu_SGL_SIGIR_2021} have gained significant attention in the field of recommendation \cite{gao_RS-graph-survey_WSDM_2022,IF_1,IF_2}.